Your membership has expired

 How CR Tests Battery Snow Blowers

 We use this fake snow to test battery-powered snow blowers and snow shovels the same way we test gas snow blowers.
-This includes manipulating it to reflect a standard snowfall or molding it into a mound to simulate a plow pile, like the ones the town plows leave at the foot of a driveway.
-In each test, we time how fast a model cuts through the dense mixture; we also note how far the sawdust is thrown and how clean the surface is.
+This includes manipulating it to reflect a standard snowfall or molding it into a mound to simulate a thick pile like the ones the town plows leave at the foot of a driveway.

 Pushing Snow Blowers to the Limit

 For battery snow blowers, brand reliability reflects estimated problem rates by the fifth year of ownership.
-Owner satisfaction reflects the proportion of CR members who are extremely likely to recommend their machine to a friend or family member.
+Owner satisfaction reflects the proportion of CR members who are highly likely to recommend their machine to a friend or family member.

 Paul Hope